AdobeDocs/workfront.en/help/quicksilver/manage-work/projects/define-a-business-case/export-business-case.md

 filename: export-business-case
 product-area: projects
 navigation-topic: business-case-and-scorecards
-title: Export the Business Case of a project in Adobe Workfront
+title: Export the Business Case of a project
 description: You can export the Business Case to a PDF file, in case you need to print it or attach it to an email in a more condensed format.
 ---

-# Export the Business Case of a project in Adobe Workfront
+# Export the Business Case of a project

 You can export the Business Case to a PDF file, in case you need to print it or attach it to an email in a more condensed format.&nbsp;